llammann/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 ## Project 0: Simple Web Stack

-**Description**: A basic web infrastructure design using a single server with LAMP stack components.
+A basic web infrastructure design using a single server with LAMP stack components.

 ## Project 1: Scalable Web Infrastructure

-**Description**: An advanced infrastructure design with load balancers, multiple servers, and a database cluster.
+An advanced infrastructure design with load balancers, multiple servers, and a database cluster.

 ## Project 2: Secure and Monitored Infrastructure

-**Description**: A more secure and monitored infrastructure setup with firewalls, SSL certificates, and monitoring tools.
+A more secure and monitored infrastructure setup with firewalls, SSL certificates, and monitoring tools.

 ## Project 3: Load Balancer and Component Separation

-**Description**: Infrastructure with a load balancer, and separate servers for web, application, and database components.
+Infrastructure with a load balancer, and separate servers for web, application, and database components.

 ## Additional Resources